bright/new-www/content/blog/technology-for-invisible-diseases.md

 ZOE app serves as a prime example of a healthcare solution that approaches taboos with humor for a meaningful cause.
 The creators of the ZOE app were not afraid to address bowel movements - a topic essential to every human being's health, yet rather avoided in conversation.

 <div className="image">![ZOE](../../static/images/zoe.png "ZOE")</div>

+ZOE with their outside-of-the-box messaging was able to convince 142,768 people in the United Kingdom to take part in the survey.
+Explore insightful results of the “[The Big Poo Review](https://zoe.com/learn/fascinating-insights-from-the-big-poo-review)”.